top of page

 Week 1: Data Distribution & Identity [CODE Link]

-L1: Probability, PMF, and PDF.
+L1: Random variable, Probability, PMF, and PDF.
 Application: Using PDFs to detect data drift and reason the normalization of input data.

 L2: Random Variables & Different Distributions (Gaussian, Bernoulli).
 Application: Initializing Neural Network weights.